socif/randomforest_doc/docs/source/index.rst

-Welcome to RandomForest's documentation!
+Welcome to RandomForest Cloud's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**RandomForest Cloud** is a simplest and the most affordable cloud for the builders.
+The documentation covers all you need to adopt the latest NPU+ARM CPU architecture for your AI applications.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+RandomForest is current supported by the company `SOCIF <https://socif.co/>`_ and offers a set of *simple* and *intuitive* dashboard, SDK and APIs.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`quickstart` section for the new comers.

 .. note::

    This project is under active development.
+Complete service and documentation will be launched in March, 2024.
+Please visit `the official RandomForest Cloud homepage <https://socif.co/>`_ for more details

 Contents
 --------

 .. toctree::

-   usage
+   quickstart
+   sdk
    api